justinalexandershaw/vigilant-octo-bassoon/content/rest/reference/enterprise-admin.md

 {% endif %}

-{% ifversion ghae or ghes %}
 ## Users

-The User Administration API allows you to suspend{% ifversion ghes %}, unsuspend, promote, and demote{% endif %}{% ifversion ghae %} and unsuspend{% endif %} users on your enterprise. *It is only available to [authenticated](/rest/overview/resources-in-the-rest-api#authentication) site administrators.* Normal users will receive a `403` response if they try to access it.
+The User Administration API allows you to suspend users on your enterprise. *It is only available to [authenticated](/rest/overview/resources-in-the-rest-api#authentication) site administrators.* Normal users will receive a `403` response if they try to access it.

 {% for operation in currentRestOperations %}
   {% if operation.subcategory == 'users' %}{% include rest_operation %}{% endif %}